youtissoum/cmmm_in_mc/README.md

 All downloads will be in the release tab of the GitHub [![latest release](https://img.shields.io/github/downloads/youtissoum/cmmm_in_mc/latest/total)](https://github.com/youtissoum/cmmm_in_mc/releases)

-The original game that this was based found can be found at these two locations:
+The original game that this was based from can be found at these two locations:
 - [paid](https://themysticlynx.itch.io/cell-machine-mystic-mod)
 - [free](https://discord.gg/hNzNAX5EN5)